spotlightpa/poor-richard/content/news/2022-06-14-SPLSPORTBAN.md

 Some restrictions make sense for adult athletes, the experts said, while also noting that research on the effects of gender-affirming hormone therapy over time shows it can negate some of the physical advantages of male puberty.

-Both the state House and Senate bills have passed their respective chambers and are awaiting further consideration.
+Both the state House and Senate bills have passed their chambers and are awaiting further consideration.
 Democratic Gov. Tom Wolf has vowed to veto the <a href="https://twitter.com/GovernorTomWolf/status/1513955114003963909">legislation</a> if it reaches his desk.

 But Wolf’s time in office is coming to an end, as he is term-limited from seeking reelection this November.

 State Attorney General Josh Shapiro, the Democratic gubernatorial candidate, has backed Wolf and called such legislation “<a href="https://twitter.com/joshshapiropa/status/1379456417770438659">cruel</a>.”
-Republican nominee for governor Doug Mastriano, a state senator from Franklin County, co-sponsored the legislation.
+Republican nominee for governor Doug Mastriano, a state senator from Franklin County, cosponsored the legislation.

 “We are in a day when good is called evil and evil is called good,” Mastriano said recently on the state Senate floor before the chamber passed Ward and Phillips-Hill’s bill in a near-party-line vote.
 “There’s nothing right about this here.”